Selling on Amazon? You'll need GS1 numbers and barcodes

 Retailers have been using our Global Trade Item Numbers or GTINs to identify their products for 40 years - they’re the numbers you see under a barcode.

-These numbers help you to uniquely identify your product, something that Amazon needs you to do so they can improve the quality of their product catalogue.
-By doing this correctly you can help to maintain the high quality shopping experience buyers have come to expect from the Amazon marketplace.
+This is something that Amazon needs from the seller so that they can improve the quality of their product catalogue.
+By doing this correctly, and assigning barcodes for Amazon, sellers can help to maintain the high quality shopping experience buyers have come to expect from the Amazon marketplace.

 What you need to do